 Convergence is occurring in an environment that wasn’t designed to be accessible from the outside world.
 Unfortunately, the problem is compounded by what EMA describes as a “tangled web of both cultural nuances and differing security standards and focus” between IT and OT.
 So what can we do about it?
 Here are 5 take-aways from EMA’s new research.

 Thank you for joining our webcast on December 20th!
 Check out our white paper that describes the threats and how to protect against them!

 Bayshore provides security and operational policy for Industrial Controls systems in Discrete Manufacturing and Process Manufacturing.

-The Bayshore platform protects substation and power generation equipment at Utilities and production environments at Oil & Gas facilities.
+The Bayshore IT/OT Gateway protects substation and power generation equipment at Utilities and production environments at Oil & Gas facilities.

 Bayshore helps Smart Cities consume resources more efficiently and helps protect Homeland Security’s 16 Critical Infrastructure sectors.